Barotac Viejo: History

 In 1957, the sitio of Poscolon in the barrio of Calaigang was converted into a barrio.
-Surprisingly, the same law was reenacted in 1959, probably indicating resistance to the renaming.
+The same law was reenacted in 1959, probably indicating resistance to the renaming.

 Geography

 Barotac Viejo is in the northern part of the Province of Iloilo, facing the strait of Guimaras and the island of Negros.
 It is bounded on the north by San Rafael, on the west by Banate, on the south by the Visayan Sea, and on the east by Ajuy.
 It is 57 km from Iloilo City and 18 km from San Rafael.

 The total land area of 18578 ha.

 Topography and land features

 A range of sprawling hills and high mountains occupy three quarters of the land of Barotac Viejo.
-Mount Agumid on the northern boundary with San Rafael is the highest mountain, at about 550 meter high.
+Mount Agumid on the northern boundary with San Rafael is the highest mountain, at about 550 meters high.

-The town is divided by a long mountain range dividing it into the upper and lower regions.
-The upper region is approximately 1,000 feet above sea level.
-The climate is generally cooler than ordinary and rain is more abundant.
-The lower region is compose of rice producing areas.
-This part is near the sea and is well populated.
+The town is divided by a long mountain range into upper and lower regions.
+The upper region, about 1,000 feet above sea level, experiences cooler temperatures and more abundant rainfall.
+The lower region, located near the sea, is well populated and primarily dedicated to rice cultivation.